RADA Electronic Industries Ltd. - Consensus Indicates Potential 28.2% Upside

-RADA Electronic Industries Ltd. found using ticker (RADA) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Strong_Buy’.
-The range between the high target price and low target price is between 14 and 9 calculating the average target price we see 11.5.
-With the stocks previous close at 8.97 this indicates there is a potential upside of 28.2%.
-The 50 day MA is 8.04 and the 200 day moving average is 6.88.
-The market capitalisation for the company is $417m.
-Company Website: http://www.rada.com
+RADA Electronic Industries Ltd. found using ticker (RADA) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Strong_Buy’.
+The target price ranges between 14 and 9 with a mean TP of 11.5.
+Now with the previous closing price of 8.97 this now indicates there is a potential upside of 28.2%.
+The 50 day MA is 8.04 while the 200 day moving average is 6.88.
+The market cap for the company is $417m.
+Visit the company website at: http://www.rada.com

 RADA Electronic Industries Ltd. develops, manufactures, markets, and sells defense electronics to various air forces and companies worldwide.
 It offers military avionic systems, including flight data recorders for fighter aircraft; digital video/audio/data recorders; high definition digital video/audio/data recording for fighter and trainer aircrafts; a range of head-up-displays color video cameras for fighter aircraft; and various ground debriefing solutions.
 The company also provides avionics solutions, such as mission data recorders and debriefing solutions and HUD video cameras; avionics for unmanned aircraft vehicles (UAVs) comprising interface control processors, engine control computers, payload management computers, and others; and compact MEMS-based multiple-sensor aided inertial navigation systems (INS) for UAVs and backup INS for manned aircraft.
 In addition, it offers land-based tactical radars for defense forces and critical infrastructure protection solutions.
 The company has strategic relationships with Embraer S.A., Hindustan Aeronautics Ltd., Israel Aerospace Industries Ltd., Lockheed Martin Corporation, Rafael Advanced Defense Systems Ltd., Elbit Systems Ltd., Leonardo DRS, Ascent Vision Technologies, and Boeing Defense, Space & Security.
 RADA Electronic Industries Ltd. was founded in 1970 and is headquartered in Netanya, Israel.